WalterP/traefik-mtls-check-plugin/readme.md

-The `traefik_mtls_check_plugin` package is a plugin for Traefik that performs mutual TLS (mTLS) certificate validation.
+The `traefik_mtls_check_plugin` package is a middleware plugin for Traefik that performs mutual TLS (mTLS) certificate validation.
 It allows Traefik to verify the client certificates presented during TLS handshake against a given CA certificate.
-The main difference between this plugin and TLSOptions, that the plugin allows you to specify the response code and message that should be returned to the client in case of a failed validation.
+The main difference between this middleware plugin and TLSOptions, that the plugin allows you to specify the response code and message that should be returned to the client in case of a failed validation.
 On other hand, TLSOptions with clientAuthType: RequireAndVerifyClientCert will return ssl error to the client.
 The combination of:
 - TLSOptions with clientAuthType: RequestClientCert